 Transport refrigeration systems that are not driven by an integral diesel internal combustion engine are exempt from the requirements of this subarticle, except for units used to comply with the ZE truck TRU requirements in section 2477.5(b).
 Examples of exempt equipment include, but are not limited to:

-transport refrigeration systems that are driven by gasoline-fueled internal combustion engines;
+Transport refrigeration systems that are driven by gasoline-fueled internal combustion engines;

-transport refrigeration systems that are driven by electric motors with no integral diesel engine providing power; or
+Transport refrigeration systems that are driven by electric motors with no integral diesel engine providing power; or

 Pure cryogenic temperature control systems with no diesel engine driven refrigeration system integration.